-eSail has been developed by a small team with experience in e-learning, sport and software development.
+eSail has been developed by a small team with experience in e-learning, sailing and software development.
 Our goal is to provide high quality simulation based learning and entertainment.
-Eventually this will lead right through to advanced levels of training, but we have started by trying to get the basics in place first.
+Eventually this will lead right through to advanced levels of training.

 To bring eSail to market has been a massive project.
 As well as the technical challenges of simulating a detailed environment and complex physical forces we have also tried to make eSail work on a wide range of equipment – not everyone has the latest multi-cored processor and powerful graphics card!